cnidaire/Master1_Internship/notes/dada2/notes_on_dada2.md

 ### Sample Inference with DADA2 Algorithm

-testing the null-hypothesis that the sequence is too abundant in the sample to be solely explained by errors in the data set.
+Testing the null-hypothesis that the sequence is too abundant in the sample to be solely explained by errors in the data set.

 -> low p-value sequence can be considered as real sequences that are not caused by random errors.